jarbhav/devops-notes/JOURNAL.md

 # 2023-03-07

 * Setup GitLab account
-* Wrote documentation about linux commands
+* Started writing documentation about linux commands
 * Converted Programmers's diary to markdown

 # 2023-03-08

+* Created a Github repository and pushed all the markdown docs there
-* Wrote documentation regrading git commands
+* Completed documentation regarding git commands